If you see a large cockroach in your home, there’s a good chance you’ve spotted an American cockroach!

 American cockroaches can enter your home through seemingly insignificant cracks.
 They will head toward areas rife with food, moisture, and warmth to survive.

 Seal up any cracks outside your home to keep American cockroaches from establishing a nest.
-If you have any gaps between window frames or doors, try closing them to prevent any pests from heading indoors.
+If you have gaps between window frames or doors, try closing them to prevent any pests from heading indoors.

 If you spot crevises inside your house, seal them up, too.
 Cockroaches will hide in these spaces and continue to lay eggs and breed.
 Removing their access indoors will cut down on cockroach populations and prevent an infestation from taking root.